Starlight-Crusader/pad-labs/README.md

             bool friends_in
         ]

-6.  wss://.../api/games/wss/lobby/<int:id> (Django Channels JSONConsumer) - lobby consumer (removed on empty); receives streams of data to be deserialized, interprets it in the specified way
+6. Django Channels JSONConsumer | wss://.../api/games/wss/lobby/<int:id> - lobby consumer (removed on empty); receives streams of data to be deserialized, interprets it in the specified way

 ### Deployment & Scaling